1gravity/Kotlin-Bloc/website/docs/architecture/bloc/bloc.md

 A **Bloc** implements the app's business logic.
 It processes event data (called `Action`) from the view / ui component and:
-1. updates `State` according to its busines rules and emits the updated `State` to be consumed by the view / ui component.
+1. updates `State` according to its business rules and emits the updated `State` to be consumed by the view / ui component.
 2. optionally creates `SideEffect(s)` which can be consumed by the view / ui component (e.g. for navigation) or by other consumers (analytics events, logging etc.).

 ## Public Interface